It's a story line plucked straight out of a horror movie — but unfortunately, it is no movie.

 Aimee Copeland, a 24-year-old Georgia woman, is fighting for her life due to a soft tissue infection called necrotizing fasciitis

 caused by a flesh-eating bacteria.
 As its name implies, necrotizing fasciitis can destroy the muscles, skin and underlying tissue of the body.

 One thing to keep in mind is that the symptoms of necrotizing fasciitis are similar to those of a less-severe infection: pain, fever, swelling, redness and nausea.
-However, the symptoms are likely to be much worse than you would expect from the size of the wound or injury.
+However, the symptoms are likely to be much worse than you would expect from the size of the wound.

 It can be hard to gauge pain levels with kids — some cry at every paper cut while others stoically push broken bones back through the skin.
 But doctors say one way to tell the difference between this deadly infection and more common infections is that kids with an infected wound are likely to be grumpy or angry, whereas as kids with necrotizing fasciitis are much weaker and sicker.

 If you do suspect an infection of any kind, seek out the advice of your health care professional.
 If it is necrotizing fasciitis, the odds of survival improve when the condition is recognized early.